telerik/reporting-docs/knowledge-base/how-to-use-viewer-and-designer-in-vue.md

 ## Description

 The [HTML5 Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}) and [Web Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/overview%}) are built upon HTML5, CSS, and JavaScript.
-This allows using them to be used in virtually any JavaScript framework including [Vue.js](https://vuejs.org/).
+This allows using them in virtually any JavaScript framework including [Vue.js](https://vuejs.org/).

 The solution we are about to examine is a very basic approach to create a new Vue application, include the viewer and designer dependencies, and display them in separate views.